nadirali19/FireTray/README.md

 Firetray for Zotero 5
 =======
 Although it has been discontinued, FireTray remains the only way to minimize Zotero 5 to the system tray in Linux.
 The latest version of FireTray doesn't immediately work with Zotero 5.
-The workaround is to change a single character in the `install.rdf` file saying it is compatible with Zotero 5.
+The workaround, [given here by user **duguyipiao**](https://forums.zotero.org/discussion/16568/taskbar-icon-and-minimise-to-notification-area), is to change a single character in the `install.rdf` file saying it is compatible with Zotero 5.

 This fork of FireTray implements said modification and contains a script to get the .xpi file.
 For your convienience, here is the script as a single command that will automagically make `firetray-0.6.1.xpi` appear in your favourite directory.